akka/akka/akka-docs/src/main/paradox/typed/persistence-testing.md

 :  @@snip [AccountExampleDocTest.java](/akka-cluster-sharding-typed/src/test/java/jdocs/akka/cluster/sharding/typed/AccountExampleDocTest.java) { #test }

 Serialization of commands, events and state are verified automatically.
-The serialization checks can be customized with the `eventSourcedTestKit.setSerializationSettings`.
-By default, the serialization roundtrip is checked but the equality of the result of the serialization is not checked. `equals` must be implemented
+The serialization checks can be customized with the `SerializationSettings` when creating the `EventSourcedBehaviorTestKit`.
+By default, the serialization roundtrip is checked but the equality of the result of the serialization is not checked.
-@scala[(or using `case class`)] in the commands, events and state if `verifyEquality` is enabled.
+`equals` must be implemented @scala[(or using `case class`)] in the commands, events and state if `verifyEquality` is enabled.

 To test recovery the `restart` method of the `EventSourcedBehaviorTestKit` can be used.
 It will restart the behavior, which will then recover from stored snapshot and events from previous commands.
 It's also possible